vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/14_THE_COUNTRYS_MISFORTUNE.md

 Times said : —

-" The real importance of Mr. Tilak's conviction lies in the fact that he is the acknowledged and un- disputed leader of the Extremists' Movement in India.
+" The real importance of Mr. Tilak's conviction lies in the fact that he is the acknowledged and un###disputed leader of the Extremists' Movement in India.
-That he had a guilty knowledge of the darker deve- lopments of that movement is not, of course, sug- gested.
-Mr. Tilak remained, at the moment of his -conviction, the most conspicuous politician in India and among large sections of the people, he has enjoy- ed a popularity and wielded an influence that no other public matt in the Dependency could claim to equal.
-The Extremists' Movement, in its open mani- festitations both within and outside the Congress was ahnost entirely his conception."
+That he had a guilty knowledge of the darker deve###lopments of that movement is not, of course, sug###gested.
+Mr. Tilak remained, at the moment of his

-The Indian Press was almost unanimously of opi- nion that Mr. Tilak did not get justice.
-But the
+-conviction, the most conspicuous politician in India and among large sections of the people, he has enjoy###ed a popularity and wielded an influence that no other public matt in the Dependency could claim to equal.
+The Extremists' Movement, in its open mani###festitations both within and outside the Congress was ahnost entirely his conception."

-Full Bench of the Bombay High Court as also the Judicial Committee of the Privy Council, thought that he had ; — and there we must leave the
+The Indian Press was almost unanimously of opi###nion that Mr. Tilak did not get justice.
+But the Full Bench of the Bombay High Court as also the Judicial Committee of the Privy Council, thought that he had ; — and there we must leave the